 What is a President’s Club Trip?

 “We pay our folks well, so why add another expense into the mix?”
 Good question, and the answer simply put is competition.
 Or retention.
-In today’s job marketplace, employees are seeking opportunities that allow them not just to earn a living but also enjoy attractive fringe benefits along the way.
+In today’s job marketplace, employees seek opportunities that allow them to earn a living and enjoy attractive fringe benefits along the way.

 Job interviewers often go to the same “cliché well” and fetch the same “work hard play hard” mantra when sitting across from a prospective hire, but imagine showing pictures of your past President’s Club trip.

 Internally there is also a competitive environment that can be sparked from starting a President’s Club Trip.
-There’s a competitive spirit that people develop when they see a colleague earn a free trip to Cabo while they are stuck home in cold and wet weather.
+People develop a competitive spirit when they see a colleague earn a free trip to the Caribbean while they are stuck home in cold, wet weather.
 It is no surprise that most companies announce the destination of their next President’s Club Trip during their Sales Kickoff or very early in the year.
-This allows their employees to fully understand the qualification rules and reverse engineer what it would take on a monthly and quarterly to achieve President’s Club Status.
+This allows their employees to fully understand the qualification rules and reverse engineer what it would take each month to achieve elite President’s Club status.

-Alright, you’ve designed your qualification rules, and you’ve seen an uptick in sales activity amongst your team.
+Alright, you’ve designed your qualification rules, and you’ve seen an uptick in production amongst your team.
 Now, you wonder if you are missing anyone from this trip.

-Look at also rewarding your mid-level managers and or newly-hired producers.
+Look at also rewarding your mid-level managers and or newly-hired producers by using tiered rules.
 If certain regions are knocking it out of the park, think about inviting the managers that are behind that activity.

-Several clients allot a few spots for support positions, non-revenue producing positions, or other “friends of sales.”
+Several clients allot a few spots for “friends of sales.”
 These typically go to employees that have been nominated by the attendees or selected by the leadership team for doing the dirty work that allows the President’s Club winner to produce at such a high level.

 How to Start a President’s Club Trip

-You have decided to have a President’s Club Trip, defined the guidelines for qualification and have begun rolling it out to your team, now what?
+You have decided to start a President’s Club Trip, defined the guidelines for qualification, and have begun rolling it out to your team; now what?